Convict Thomas Harrison or Harris, 1874: a “booking photograph”.

 Thomas Harrison or Harris arrested 1st November 1872

-Thomas Harrison was photographed in this “booking” shot by Nevin on being received at the Hobart Gaol in mid February 1874, per police regulations for a sentence of 3 months or longer.
+Thomas Harrison was photographed in this “booking” shot by Nevin on being received from Launceston at the Hobart Gaol in mid February 1874, per police regulations for a sentence of three (3) months or longer.
 A serial thief, Harrison’s sentences in early 1874 earned him a few months of incarceration and discharge on 22 April 1874.
-But by 1875, he was arrested at the Police Office st Sorell, for being idle and disorderly, and sentenced to another three months.
-This information appears on the verso of the carte held at the Queen Victoria Museum and Art Gallery, viz:
+But by 1875, he was arrested at the Police Office, Sorell, for being idle and disorderly, and sentenced to another three months at the Hobart Gaol.
+This information appears on the verso of the photograph held at the Queen Victoria Museum and Art Gallery, viz:

 THE FATAL SHORE